microsoft/azuredevopslabs/labs/vstsextend/tomcat/readme.md

 For this purpose of the lab, we will use Azure App Service and Azure Database for MySQL, a relational database service based on the open source MySQL Server engine.
 It is a fully managed database as a service offering capable of handing mission-critical workload with predictable performance and dynamic scalability.

+{% include note.html content= "This article deploys a Java app to App Service on Windows.
+To deploy a **Net Core App** container to Azure, please see  [deploying Docker .NET Core container to Azure App Service](../docker).
+To deploy a Dockerized Java application, see [Deploying a Dockerized Java App to Azure App Service]" %}

 ### What's covered in this lab?

 This lab will show how you can